-Sand and cement render on blockwork is one of the cheapest options, especially if it is self-coloured using white cement and local sand, so it does not require painting (which typically costs around £10/m² or £2,200).
+Sand and cement house rendering on blockwork is one of the cheapest options, especially if it is self-coloured using white cement and local sand, so it does not require painting (which typically costs around £10/m² or £2,200).

 Adding lime will make the render more forgiving but will marginally increase costs.
 Modern polymer renders are more flexible and crack resistant, and also self coloured so do not require painting, but are also more expensive at £65-75/m².